 The University has three official graduations, May, August and December.
 However,

-Students expecting to graduate in May, August or December need to file a formal “Application for Graduation” with the College of Graduate Studies or the Registrar’s Office by the posted deadline for the term.
+Students expecting to graduate in May, August or December need to file a formal “Application for Graduation” which can now also be completed on-line through the myUT portal, by the posted deadline for the term.
 The filing deadline is the 4th week of the semester in which the student wishes to graduate.
-The form may be obtained either in the College of Graduate Studies office or on the College of Graduate Studies web-site.
 Information regarding the ceremonies will be mailed to you during the semester.
 Students who fail to graduate in the semester for which they have applied must submit a new application.
 There is a one-time (per graduate degree program) Graduation Services fee of $100 assessed prior to degree conferral.
 This is assessed the first time you apply for graduation from a graduate degree program.
 Once your application has been processed, the fee will not be refunded.
 If you do find it necessary to withdraw your application and apply for a future term, you will not be assessed the fee again.

 Please note that attendance at the ceremony does not mean that you have graduated,

 but simply that you have participated in the ceremony, with actual graduation contingent

 upon completion of all degree requirements.
 Degrees will be posted within three weeks

 after the commencement date providing all requirements have been met by the required